ericthegeorge/FootballTracker/README.md

 Happy testing! 😁

+# For Examiners

+Ensure you have setup properly.
+After setup, you can import the dumpxxx.sql file from this git repo into ur mysql workbench.
+This is the stub I've created partly manual and partly by webscraping.
+Alternatively, you can run the webscraper.py in Backend/footballtracker to have some stub data to test on.
+For a full experience, you may want to add some relation instances by yourself in the manage.py shell, particularly having TeamPlaysInLeague or MatchHeldInLeague instances.

+With this, you can now just run the python server in Backend, and run the flutter app in frontend (that is, you will need to be in those folders for their respective commands).

+`python manage.py runserver`

+`flutter run`

 # Other Notes

+Common errors in building: football tracker module not found. \
+Fix: If you're footballtracker folder is in UpperPascalCase, rename it to lowerpascalcase.

 We should update this readme if anyone finds issues with setup or development, or finds anything else to contribute.
 It's important we do this so the information is shared and we can work efficiently.
 It's like commenting but 10x better (worse).
 But it's important 😭.